 The right panel [a] is unlike the left panel not an annotation interface, its construction is described on Section A18.7.4

-Post Processing buttons on the Custom UI
+Post Processing buttons on the UI

 User defined post processing buttons are generated through the annotation @PostProcessing as shown on Section 14.7.3.3.
 How to apply a 'consistency check' feature to the post processing is basically shown on Section 14.7.3.4.